eclipse-kura/kura/_posts/ref/2000-01-01-mqtt-namespace.md

     *  **response.exception.message** (value is null or an exception stack trace)

-NOTE: In addition to the mandatory properties, the response payload may also have custom properties whose description is beyond the scope of this document.
+{% include note.html message="In addition to the mandatory properties, the response payload may also have custom properties whose description is beyond the scope of this document." %}

 It is recommended that the requester server employs a timeout to control the length of time that it waits for a response from the gateway device.
 If a response is not received within the timeout interval, the server can expect that either the device or the application is offline.

-##MQTT Remote Resource Management
+## MQTT Remote Resource Management

 A remote server interacts with the application’s resources through *read*, *create* and *update*, *delete,* and *execute* operations.
 These operations are based on the previously described request/response conversations.

-###Read Resources
+### Read Resources

 An MQTT message published on the following topic is a read request for the resource identified by the **resource_id**: